ericdmoore/rehype-all-the-thumbs-curate/README.md

 ## Overview

-So tried the ["easy button"](https://github.com/ericdmoore/rehype-all-the-thumbs), and needed more flexibilty.
-So down the rabbit trail we go, but now you can compose your own pipeline together tailor made to your needs, 🤘🏼 Rock On.
+So you tried the ["easy button"](https://github.com/ericdmoore/rehype-all-the-thumbs), and needed more flexibilty?
+So down the rabbit trail we go.
+The good news is now you can compose your own pipeline together that is tailor made to your needs!

+🤘🏼 Rock On.

-If that sketch does not sound like the adventure you are on, you might want to try the "easy button" first.
-Head to the parent project [`rehype-all-the-thumbs` ](https://github.com/ericdmoore/rehype-all-the-thumbs)
+If that sketch does not sound like the adventure you are on, you might want to try the ["easy button"](https://github.com/ericdmoore/rehype-all-the-thumbs) first.
+Head to the parent project (aka: easy button) [`rehype-all-the-thumbs` ](https://github.com/ericdmoore/rehype-all-the-thumbs)

 **_Configuration_**:
 - a SelectAll string